-- A. In consultation with agency partners, evaluate the steps necessary to address capacity issues within the Metrorail system's core and coordinate with WMATA to determine what regional resource commitments would need to be made to advance the recommendation. - B. Determine what land use density and ridership targets would need to be met for WMATA to consider heavy rail service extensions to Germantown, factoring in regional draw for locations beyond the immediate vicinity of the station, including points in other jurisdictions.
-Update county master plans as warranted to support these targets. - C. Coordinate with CSX to confirm right-of-way needs, understand the magnitude of costs for anticipated rail operation and property impacts, and determine any operational agreements that would need to be made or adjusted to support the parallel-running service. - D. Conduct a detailed analysis of operational and maintenance facility needs and potential facility locations, to include parking needs as warranted.
+- A. In consultation with agency partners, evaluate the steps necessary to address: - a. state of good repair and existing capacity issues within the Metrorail system's core; - b. potential upstream and downstream capacity impacts resulting from an extension along the line; - a.c. and coordinate with WMATA to determine what regional resource commitments that would need to be made to advance the recommendation, particularly relating to operations based on WMATA's three percent cap on annual operating subsidy increases from jurisdictions. - B. Determine what land use density and ridership targets would need to be met for WMATA to consider heavy rail service extensions to Germantown, factoring in regional draw for locations beyond the immediate vicinity of the station, including points in other jurisdictions.
+Update county master plans as warranted to support these targets. - C. Coordinate with CSX to confirm right-of-way needs, understand the magnitude of costs for anticipated rail operation and property impacts, and determine any operational agreements that would need to be made or adjusted to support the parallel-running service. - D. Conduct a detailed analysis of operational and maintenance facility needs and potential facility locations, to include parking needs as warranted, accounting for contextual challenges associated with what would likely be a locally unwanted land use..
 Coordinate with the Federal Government regarding the future of the Department of Energy site, which may be a viable location for combined government offices and operation and maintenance facilities. - E. Determine a refined estimate of total project costs, operating expenses, and projected benefits. - F. Based on the findings of A-E, initiate a widespread coordination process to generate buy-in and identify champions to help move any warranted recommendation forward. - G. Dependent on the results of coordination, pursue inclusion of an extension in the region's Constrained Long-Range Transportation Plan and initiate preliminary analysis for compliance with the National Environmental Policy Act and the National Historic Preservation Act.